Apeshit: Critical reception

-Otir Hard of NPR dubbed the song one of the catchiest to be released in 2018, adding that it "lives up to the grandeur on first listen".
+Otis Hart of NPR dubbed the song one of the catchiest to be released in 2018, adding that it "lives up to the grandeur on first listen".
 Kory Grow writing for the Rolling Stone described the beat as "hard-hitting".
 Simon Reynolds cited "Apeshit" as an example for the continuing "triumph" of Auto-Tune in contemporary music, with Beyoncé "jump[ing] on the trap bandwagon [in] a transparent attempt to compete on urban radio by adopting the prevailing template of commercial-yet-street rap".

 In December 2018, Billboard ranked "Apeshit" as the 27th best song of the year.
 For Pitchfork, it was the 85th, while Rolling Stone named the song as the 24th best one of 2018, writing: "Rumors swirled for years that one day the biggest music power couple of all time would release a collaborative album together. [...]
 The video was as over-the-top and luxurious as one would hope, taking over the Louvre and filling it with a sea of black and brown dancers and models amongst the world’s most iconic art pieces."
 The Guardian listed "Apeshit" at number 21 on their year end ranking, while Q at number 19, and The Village Voice at number 14.